stevenmoen/stat_992_project/README.md

   - Formulate the Bradley-Terry model in a way that can adjust for ties.
 While these ties are not particularly common, it is a way to improve the quality of the forecast.
   - Train the model in an online fashion, instead of using large batches.
-  - Take more explanatory variables into account and see if there are areas in which the B-T model does better than the betting odds do.
+  - Take more explanatory variables into account to see if there are areas where the B-T model produces better predictions than do the betting odds.
   - Extend the model to account for the temporal dynamics so that we can train with all the historical data.

 # 5 References